antomer/nb-test-task/task-1/TASK_1.md

     176.9.71.213 - - [08/Oct/2019:05:13:29 +0300] "GET /wp-admin/admin-ajax.php?action=revslider_show_image&img=../index.php HTTP/1.1" 403 - "-" "Chrome"
     176.9.71.213 - - [08/Oct/2019:05:13:29 +0300] "GET /wp-admin/admin-ajax.php?action=revslider_show_image&img=../wp-config.php HTTP/1.1" 403 - "-" "Chrome"
     ```
-3. lot's of SQL injection attack attempts (see `5.` for more detailed results)
+3. lots of SQL injection attack attempts (see `5.` for more detailed results)

+Out of them all, 1st threat with a successful POST request to `xmlrpc.php` from `Poster` UserAgent seem to be the most dangerous one.
+Since it was a successful request and attacker may potentially get access to WordPress.